-Voices for Change (V4C) is DFID Nigeria’s flagship gender equality programme aimed at creating a stronger enabling for the empowerment of young women by changing people’s attitudes and practices towards women standing for leadership positions, women’s role in decision-making and violence against girls and women.
-It was designed and implemented over five years from October 2012 to September 2017 with a budget of over £26 million.
+To support this change, Itad worked with DFID Nigeria’s flagship gender equality programme, V4C, which aimed to create a stronger enabling environment for the empowerment of young women.
+The programme worked to change people’s attitudes and practices towards women standing for leadership positions, women’s role in decision-making, and violence against girls and women.
+It was designed and implemented over five years from October 2012 to September 2017, with a budget of over £26 million.

 Image © Itad_V4C